Fenyn/UVT-Tracking-Application/README.md

 ## Licensing
-"The code in this project is licensed under GNU General Public License v3.0."
+The code in this project is licensed under GNU General Public License v3.0.